Personalized Web Tracking Only with Consent

-At 14.11.2019, the supervisory authorities of Berlin, Brandenburg, Hamburg, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland, Saxony, Schleswig-Holstein, Thuringia, Bavaria and the Federal Commissioner for Data Protection and the Federal Commissioner for Data Protection and Freedom of Information that website operators must obtain the user's consent for integrated third consent of the user for integrated third-party services.
+On november 14, 2019, the supervisory authorities of Berlin, Brandenburg, Hamburg, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland, Saxony, Schleswig-Holstein, Thuringia, Bavaria, and the Federal Commissioner for Data Protection and Freedom of Information issued substantively identical press releases, stating that website operators must obtain user consent for integrated third-party services.

-Already on 01.10.2019, the ECJ has ruled in a preliminary ruling that a website operator is liable for the information or access to information requires the consent of the user. the consent of the user.
+As early as October 1, 2019, the ECJ ruled in a preliminary ruling procedure that a website operator requires user consent for the storage of or access to information.

-The ruling of the ECJ has had and continues to have direct effects ECJ initially only for the litigants.
-Since then, however, it was to be expected expected that the national supervisory authorities would take this judgement as an opportunity to their own examination practice.
-This has now happened.
+Initially, the ECJ's judgment had and continues to have direct implications only for the parties to the proceedings.
+However, it was expected since then that national supervisory authorities would use this judgment as an opportunity to align their own auditing practices accordingly.
+This has now occurred.

-The supervisory authorities state that third-party services services integrated into websites can only be legally operated for their own purposes only if the consent of the user is obtained.
-Among Google Analytics, for example, is one such service.
+The supervisory authorities have stated that third-party services integrated into websites can only be legally operated for proprietary purposes if user consent is obtained.
+Google Analytics is an example of such a service.

-Website operators should therefore check their website for third party content and tracking mechanisms.
-The tenor of the supervisory authorities is as clear as it is drastic:
+Website operators should therefore audit their websites for third-party content and tracking mechanisms.
+The supervisory authorities' position is both explicit and severe:

-The supervisory authorities go even further: many website operators communicate through frequently used "cookie banners" that that simply continuing to surf on the website is consent by conclusive behaviour. behaviour.
-In the opinion of the supervisory authorities, "cookie banners" of this kind are inadmissible under data protection law!
-Finally, pre-checked boxes in consent forms are also inadmissible. declarations of consent.
-The latter were, among other things, the subject of the decision of the ECJ of 01.10.2019.
+The supervisory authorities further assert that many website operators, through commonly deployed “cookie banners,” imply that continued browsing on the website signifies consent through conclusive action.
+According to the supervisory authorities, “cookie banners” of this nature are unlawful under data protection law!
+Moreover, pre-ticked boxes in consent declarations are also impermissible.
+The latter, inter alia, formed the basis of the ECJ's decision of October 1, 2019.

-What have the supervisory authorities not positioned themselves to do?
+What issues have the supervisory authorities not addressed?

-According to the Guidance for Telemedia Providers of the Conference of Independent Data Protection Supervisory Authorities from March 2019, the use of cookies does not require consent per se (p.
-9 of the guidance). consent is required (p.
+Conversely, the guidance for telemedia providers issued by the Conference of Independent Data Protection Supervisory Authorities in March 2019 states that the use of cookies is not inherently subject to consent (p.
 9 of the guidance).
-A positioning of the authorities on the subject of technically necessary cookies would therefore be desirable and also necessary.
+Therefore, a definitive position from the supervisory authorities on technically necessary cookies would be both desirable and essential.

 Source: